ln1draw/AuctionEdgeApplication/README.md

 This app is part of Ellen Wondra's application to work at Auction Edge.

-It assumes you have Rails correctly installed on your machine.
+It assumes you have Rails correctly installed on your machine and that you are familiar with working from the terminal.

 These seemed like fair assumptions given the instructions, but if not, they can be adjusted :)